WA officials address flooding as slides and road closures remain

 There is no estimated time for when roads and power will be restored.

-6:00 a.m.: Area rivers forecast to recede, weather drying out through Saturday
+6:00 a.m. on Dec.
+13: Area rivers forecast to recede, weather drying out through Saturday

 Washington's rivers continued to decrease Friday evening, but the FOX 13 Weather Team says many remain above "major" flood stage.
 Four different river locations reached record levels during this event.